PerfectlySoft/PerfectDocs/guide/sessions.md

 # Sessions

-Perfect includes session drivers for PostgreSQL, MySQL, SQLite3 and CouchDB servers, as well as in-memory session storage for development purposes.
+Perfect includes session drivers for Redis, PostgreSQL, MySQL, SQLite3 and CouchDB servers, as well as in-memory session storage for development purposes.
 Support for MongoDB and Redis is planned for the near future.

 Session management is a foundational function for any web or application environment, and can provide linkage to authentication, transitional preference storage, and transactional data such as for a traditional shopping cart.